LukeLiush/filetypeDetection/README.md

 As an example, grb or grib files are one of the unknown files, The content based learnign research is targeting at the grb file identificaiton.

 ##Algorithms
-In this reserach, Neural network and Linear logistic regression are implemented to classify grb file type from other file types.
+In this reserach, Neural network and Linear logistic regression are being implemented to classify grb file type from other file types.
+Please note, one of the challenges is that if predicting non-grb file types, it is better there are as many negative training examples as possible so as to train the model, however the size of negative training examples(i.e. non-grb files) can be enormous, therefore it might be better we are given a set of types to be classified and we build a model that can work on those file type classification.

-The input is byte histgram of a file and the output is a binary desicion that predict whether the the file is a grb type or not a grb type.
+The input is byte histgram of a file and the output is a binary desicion that predict whether the the file is a grb type or not a grb type (note again, if we are given a set of types to be classified, the problem will be much simplied and the algorithm efficiency will probably be improved as the problem domain is narrowed and bounded).

 The positive training examples are collected from the AMD polar web sites (*.gsfc.nasa.gov). i.e. ftp://hydro1.sci.gsfc.nasa.gov/data/